 - Is not self-paced.
 Although it is an independent study course, you must keep up with the schedule to be successful.

 - Does require on-campus meetings--four tests are given in the Test Center.
 Distance students may find a Test Center at another college to serve as a proctor.
+It is the students's responsibility to take care proctor arrangements and fees

 - Does not require real-time chats.